Tib3rius/tib3rius.github.io/sqli.md

 This is an SQL injection cheatsheet with tried and true payloads / techniques that cover the 5 most popular database variants and their derivatives (MySQL, PostgreSQL, MSSQL/SQL Server, Oracle, SQLite).

+Note: This page is not intended to teach you about SQL injection itself, but rather assist you when attempting to manually exploit SQL injections.
+You should be familiar with the core concepts of SQL injection before using this cheatsheet.
+PortSwigger have a good tutorial on <a href="https://portswigger.net/web-security/sql-injection">SQL Injection</a>.

 ## Table of Contents

 <div class="toc"><button class="toggle">Show/Hide</button><div class="hidden"><ul>